the0xalex/Pretty/README.md

 A personal tool that pretty prints valid JSON.
 Not intended for production use.

 ## Building:
-You can use SPM or swiftc to mess with...
+Obviously, you can use SPM or swiftc to mess with it.

-The exe in the repo was built with build.sh.
+The build args I use are in build.sh.

 ## Usage:
 Just pipe whatever to pretty: